Learning the Interference Graph of a Wireless Network

-In this section we present simulation results for the following model.
-Access points and clients are deployed over a rectangular area that can be partitioned into square cells $50 m$ on a side.
-In each cell an AP and several clients are placed uniformly at random.
-The locations of APs and clients are fixed throughout the period of observation.
+The specific setup for the simulations is as follows.
+Access points and clients are deployed over a rectangular area that can be partitioned into square cells $50$m on a side. {An AP is placed uniformly at random within each cell, while a client is placed at the center of the cell.
 Each client is associated with the nearest AP.
-By generating the networks in this manner the traffic load across APs is relatively balanced.
+We choose the network topology in this manner to ensure the randomness of the corresponding interference graph while still maintaining a relatively balanced traffic intensity across the network.
+Because there is a single client associated with each AP, in these simulations we are essentially evaluating the interference between AP-client links, similar to the setup in \cite{pie_nsdi}. } The locations of APs and clients are fixed throughout the period of observation.

-For each client in its communication range, the AP generates an independent traffic flow for it according to a Poisson process with $0.1$ packet per {session}.
-In order to predict received signal strength between APs and clients, we employ the log-distance path loss model.
-In this model, received power (in dBm) at unit distance (in meters) from the transmitter is given by:
+At the MAC layer, we generates an independent downlink traffic flow for each client according to a Poisson process of $\lambda$ packet arrivals per slot time.
+Packets payloads are all identical, of $1000$ bits each. {We set the contention window size to be 16 slot times.}

+At the PHY layer, we employ the log-distance path loss model.
+In this model, received power (in dB) at distance $l$ (in meters) from the transmitter is given by:

-In the above, $\Gamma(l_0) $ is the signal strength at reference distance $l_0$ from the transmitter, $\alpha$ is the path loss exponent, and $X_\sigma$ represents a Gaussian random variable with zero mean and variance $\sigma^2$ in db.
-We choose $l_0$ to be 1km, $\sigma^2$ to be 3db, and $\alpha$ to be 4.
-We also assume that the ``shadowing'' (represented by $X_\sigma$) between any pair of APs and AP-client pair is fixed throughout the period of observation.
-Thus the underlying interference graph is constant within the observation period.
+In the above, $\Gamma(l_0) $ is the signal strength at the reference distance $l_0$ from the transmitter, $\eta$ is the path loss exponent, and $X_\sigma$ represents a Gaussian random variable with zero mean and variance $\sigma^2$ in dB.
+We choose $l_0$ to be 1 km, $\sigma^2$ to be 5dB, and $\eta$ to be 4.
+We also assume that the ``shadowing'' (represented by $X_\sigma$) between any AP and AP-client pair is fixed throughout the period of observation.
+Thus the underlying interference graph is constant within the period of observation.

-The system operates according to IEEE 802.11 CSMA/CA protocol.
-In comparison to the statistical assumptions made to derive the theoretical learning bounds, this setup mimics wireless networks more closely.
+We fix the transmission rate to be 5Mbps and the transmission range for APs to be $37.5$m.
+The transmit power and corresponding received SNR threshold are selected to ensure successful transmissions within the transmission range.